-- If you want to take a course in Spanish, French, German or Chinese and have had more than two years of instruction in that language, you need to complete the ML Placement Exam for the language in which you wish to enroll.
-You are not allowed to take the 111 level of that language, no matter what the placement exam results are.
+If you want to continue studying Spanish, French, or German, you MUST complete the ML Placement Exam for that language.
+You are not allowed to take the 111 level of a language if you have completed high school level 3 or higher, no matter what the placement exam results are.

-If you place yourself into a course lower than where you tested, you will not receive credit for the course.
-Students must make sure to print a copy of their placement score for their records.
+- If you place yourself into a course lower than where you tested, you will not receive credit for it.

-The Department of Modern Languages reserves the right to change the student's placement in a course if it believes that the student has not been placed at the appropriate level, or in the most appropriate course based on the student's exposure to the language.
+- The Department of Modern Languages reserves the right to change a student's placement in a course if it believes that the student has not been placed at the appropriate level, or in the most appropriate course, based on the student's exposure to the language.

-Any questions related to the Placement Exam must be directed to firstname.lastname@example.org.
+Any questions related to the Placement Exam should be directed to firstname.lastname@example.org.

 You are expected to take this exam without any outside help.
 Please note that the use of outside resources (websites, textbooks, etc.) is prohibited and considered to be a breach of the Elizabethtown College Pledge of Integrity.